kilfour/QuickFuzzr/Docs/B_Reference/B_Fuzzing/Methods/B_OneOf.md

 - `Fuzzr.OneOf(IEnumerable<T> values)`:
   Same as above, but accepts any enumerable source.
 - `Fuzzr.OneOf(params FuzzrOf<T>[] fuzzrs)`:
-  Randomly selects and executes one of the provided fuzzrs.
+  Randomly selects and executes one of the provided Fuzzrs.
 - `Fuzzr.OneOf(params (int Weight, T Value)[] weightedValues)`:
   Selects a value using weighted probability.
 The higher the weight, the more likely the value is to be chosen.
 ```csharp
  Fuzzr.OneOf((1, "a"), (2, "b"), (3, "c"));
 ```
 - `Fuzzr.OneOf(params (int Weight, FuzzrOf<T> fuzzr)[] weightedFuzzrs)`:
-  Like the weighted values overload, but applies weights to fuzzrs.
+  Like the weighted values overload, but applies weights to Fuzzrs.

 **Exceptions:**
   - `OneOfEmptyOptionsException`: When trying to choose from an empty collection.